mozilla/nunjucks/docs/templating.md

 {% set x, y, z = 5 %}
 ```

-If `set` is used at the top-level, it changes the value of the global template context.
-If used inside scoped blocks, like `for`, `include`, and others, it only modifies the current scope.
+If `set` is used at the top-level, it changes the value of the global template
+context.
+If used inside scoped blocks like an include or a macro, it only
+modifies the current scope.

-It is also possible to capture the contents of a block into a variable using block assignments.
+It is also possible to capture the contents of a block into a variable using
-The syntax is similar to the standard `set`, except that the `=` is omitted, and
+block assignments.
+The syntax is similar to the standard `set`, except that
-everything until the `{% endset %}` is captured.
+the `=` is omitted, and everything until the `{% endset %}` is captured.

 This can be useful in some situations as an alternative for macros: